-ABOUT NORDIC HYDROGEN ROUTE
+ABOUT THE NORDIC HYDROGEN ROUTE

 In what order could the investments be articulated, i.e., wind power, electrolysis, hydrogen use, pipeline construction?
 How could the pipeline investment proceed?
 Would it be built at once or in pieces?

-Investments are likely to proceed at a slightly different pace.
+Investments are likely to proceed at slightly different paces.
 The development of wind power projects is in an active phase and investments are being made all the time.
 The development of hydrogen projects is also very active at the moment.
 For its part, the development of hydrogen infrastructure can enable more investments to be made in different parts of the value chain.

 As the Nordic Hydrogen Route is 1000 km long, it is likely that the pipeline would be built in sections.
-Some sections of the pipeline could be built before others, to connect early customers to the network before linking all of the pipelines into the complete Nordic Hydrogen Route.
+Some sections of the pipeline could be built before others, to connect early customers to the network before linking all of the pipelines into the complete the Nordic Hydrogen Route.

-What could be the average cost of 1 km of hydrogen pipeline to be installed in Finland in near future?
+What could be the average cost of 1 km of hydrogen pipeline to be installed in Finland in the near future?

 Our current high-level estimate of the investment cost of the pipeline alone is in the range of 2-3 M€/km or 21-31 MSEK/km.
-The cost estimates will become more accurate in later stages of the work.
+The cost estimates will become more accurate in later stages of the project.

 What do you consider as the biggest risks in the project?

-The opportunities, risks, and conditions for progress of the project will be assessed both during the transition from one stage to another, but also more continuously as the results of the different work packages of the project get ready.
-The most significant risks to the progress of the project are related to the timely implementation in relation to the development rate of the hydrogen economy in the region.
+The opportunities, risks, and conditions for progress of the project will be assessed both during the transition from one stage to another, but also more continuously as the results of the different work packages of the project are available.
+The most significant risks to the progress of the project are related to its timely implementation in relation to the development rate of the hydrogen economy in the region.
 Too early development can lead to additional costs, but on the other hand a much more significant risk is that the infrastructure and the market will not be developed in a sufficiently rapid time frame to meet the needs of customers and the market.